mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 For this demo I found some value in boosting priority for cubes recently involved in high energy collisions, since high energy collision was the largest source of divergence due to non-deterministic results.
 I also boosted priority for cubes recently thrown by players.

 Somewhat counter-intuitively, reducing priority for at rest cubes gave bad results.
-My theory is that since the simulation runs on both sides, at rest cubes would get slightly out of sync and not be corrected quickly enough, causing further divergence when other cubes collide with them.
+My theory is that since the simulation runs on both sides, at rest cubes would get slightly out of sync and not be corrected quickly enough, causing divergence when other cubes collided with them.

 # Delta Compression